civican/legisinfo/44-1/bills/S-6/bill_text.md

 Paragraph (a) of the definition **food commodity** in section 2 of the `Safe Food for Canadians Act` is replaced by the following:

-any food as defined in section 2 of the `Food and Drugs Act`, taking into account that that definition is subject to section 2.4 of that Act;
+any food as defined in section 2 of the `Food and Drugs Act`, **taking into account that that definition is subject to section 2.4 of that Act**;

 ### Section 129

 Subsection 32(2) of the Act is replaced by the following:

-**(2)** The notice must either be delivered personally to the owner or importer of the food commodity or to the person having possession, care or control of it or be sent to the owner, importer or person by any method that provides proof of delivery or by any prescribed method.
+**(2)** The notice must either be delivered personally to the owner or importer of the food commodity or to the person having possession, care or control of it or **be** sent to the **owner, importer** or **person** by **any method that provides proof of delivery or by any prescribed method**.

 ### Section 130

   **(1)** Subsection 56(2) of the Act is amended by striking out "and" at the end of paragraph (c) and by replacing paragraph (d) with the following:

-    one year after the interim order is made or any shorter period that may be specified in the interim order, unless it is extended by the Governor in Council, and
+    one year after the interim order is made or any shorter period that may be specified in the interim order, **unless it is extended by the Governor in Council**, and

     the day that is specified in the order of the Governor in Council, if the Governor in Council extends the interim order.